Piotr1215/kubernetes-operators/README.md

 Kubernetes operators are difficult, take time to master and create maintenance challenges.
 However, if you find a good use case and can commit time and resources to master them, it will unlock additional powerful Kubernetes capabilities.

+For me, the main takeaway from learning about operator was much deeper understanding of the Kubernetes architecture, but most importantly the realization that the true power of Kubernetes is in its extensible API and universal control plane.

 ## Resources

+Here are useful resources for further study.

 - [Kubernetes docs operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)
 - [CNCF Operators White Paper](https://github.com/cncf/tag-app-delivery/blob/master/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md#)